-- Join us for a group gathering in Spring/Summer 2022 for another special in-person event where you can stroll the pathways with creators TS Hawkins & Lois Moses, asking them questions, and commune with the neighborhood.
+Special Events: (tba) In-person CURATORS TOUR: Join us for another special in-person event where you can stroll the pathways with creators TS Hawkins & Lois Moses, ask them questions, and commune with the neighborhood.
 We will meet at William Still Historic House (625 S Delhi St, Philadelphia, PA 19147) at 3PM.
 All attendees must wear a mask and follow updated Covid-19 protocols!

 ABOUT THE CREATIVES